timescale/docs/promscale/query-data/query-traces.md

     order by 1
 ```

-There's quite a bit going on in this query, so lets break it down.
+To understand the previous example in more depth, start by looking at the metric
-First lets have a look at our metric table and its filters:
+table and its filters:

-1. We want some actual memory usage values so we filter out some misses where the value was reported `NaN`
+* To retrieve actual memory usage values, the query filters out some misses
+  where the value was reported as `NaN`.
-2. We explicitly specify last week as the time window to allow planner to eliminate unecessary partitions on the planning stage.
-This should speed up our query significantly
+* The query specifies last week as the time window.
+This allows the
+  planner to eliminate unecessary partitions on the planning stage.
+This should
+  also siginifcantly speed up the query.
-3. We explicitly limit the metrics to the container and instance we're interested in.
-This is also aimed at giving planner more freedom in dealing with the query.
+* The query limits the metrics to the container and instance you're interested
+  in.
+This also helps to give the planner more freedom in dealing with the
+  query.
-4. The join clause itself is matching only on the generated `time_bucket`.
-More on this later.
+1. The join clause itself is matching only on the generated `time_bucket`.

-The `span` view we approach slightly differently:
+Now to look at the `span` view:

-1. The only qual in the `where` clause we specify is the `start_time` matching that of the metric for the same reason
+* The only qualification in the `where` clause is the `start_time` matching that
+  of the metric.
-2. We specify a number of filters in the join condition instead for several reasons:
+* A number of filters are specified in the join condition instead.
+This is for a
- - We do need to filter out irrelevant rows from the `span` view
+  couple of reasons.
+Firstly, you need to filter out irrelevant rows from the
- - We want to keep the entries from the metric table to have a good measure of memory consumption regardless if there were errors or not.
-If we instead put these quals into the `where` clause, all the rows without errors matching the quals would've been filtered out.
+  `span` view.
+Secondly, you want to keep the entries from the metric table to
+  have a good measure of memory consumption regardless if there were errors or

-Further we'll see how we can leverage full power of SQL by combining all these primitives together.

-## 3.4.
-Grouping <a name="para-3-4"></a>
+  not.
+If you put these qualifications into the `where` clause instead, all the
+  rows without errors that match would be filtered out.

+### Grouping
-One of the strengths of SQL in general and PostgreSQL in particular are aggregate functions which perform various operations on groups.
-We can group data on any set of columns, includinig fields of `tag_map` columns.
-Below is a simple example:
+You can use aggregate functions to perform various operations on groups.
+You can
+group data on any set of columns, including fields of `tag_map` columns.

+This example groups by both time and the `pwlen` field of the `span_tags` column
+using their position in the `select` list.
+In this case, `count(*)` is an [aggregate function][pg-agg-function] that counts the number of rows in the
+group.
+In this case, it's a 30 minute window with the same value of `pwlen`
+field.
+For example:

 ```SQL
 select